uaenvironment/uaenvironment.github.io/README.md

 >### **National Science Foundation Innovation Corps (NSF I-Corps) Training Program**
 > The U.S. National Science Foundation’s Innovation Corps (I-Corps™) program is an immersive, entrepreneurial training program that facilitates the transformation of invention to impact.
 This immersive, seven-week experiential training program prepares scientists and engineers to extend their focus beyond the university laboratory — accelerating the economic and societal benefits of NSF-funded and other basic research projects that are ready to move toward commercialization.
 Visit the [NSF's I-Corps website](https://new.nsf.gov/funding/initiatives/i-corps) for more information.
 >#### **Desert and Pacific Regional Hub 2023 - Cohort 6 - Fire Data Dynamics**
 >AIR's technology team is working with Tech Launch Arizona on licensing for our Fire Data Dynamics prototype to help make meaningful impacts in fire prediction, response, and analysis.
-As part of this licensing process, we participated in NSF's I-Corps where we learned about the Lean Startup Methodology which has a strong focus on customer discovery and defining customer segments.
+As part of this licensing process, we participated in NSF's I-Corps where we learned about the Lean Startup Methodology with a strong focus on customer discovery and learning about the challenges being faced to ensure we are providing a solution with meaningful impact.

 <br />